Shawnee County, Kansas: Transportation

 Interstate 70 crosses the county, as does the Kansas Turnpike.
-U.S. Route 75 crosses the county north to south and U.S. Route 40 and U.S. Route 24 cross the county west to east.
-K-4 serves part of the county from Dover in the southwest corner through Topeka, across the Kansas River and north into Jefferson County.
+U.S. Route 75 crosses the county north to south and U.S. Route 24 and U.S. Route 40 cross the county west to east.
+K-4 serves part of the county from Dover in the southwestern corner through Topeka, across the Kansas River and north into Jefferson County.

-Forbes Field Air National Guard base and airport is south of Topeka near Pauline.
+Forbes Field Air National Guard base and airport is south of Topeka, near Pauline.
 The airport was served by Allegiant Air with biweekly service to Las Vegas.
 Other airports in the county include Philip Billard Municipal Airport in the Oakland neighborhood of Topeka.

 Communities

+List of townships / incorporated cities / unincorporated communities / extinct former communities within Shawnee County.

 Cities

+‡ means a community has portions in an adjacent county.